dataventuresnz/pop-dens-v6-docs/v6methodology.md

 - International visitors are people from outside New Zealand, who are staying in the country for less than 90 days.
 - Domestic visitors are people outside their home region in New Zealand.
 - Local residents are people in their home region.
-- Home regions are currently defined based on Regional Tourism Organisations (RTOs).
+- Home regions are currently defined based on Regional Tourism Organisation (RTO) areas.

 ## Methodology

-- Data Ventures receives device counts from Spark and Vodafone (the data providers).
+- Data Ventures receives device location estimates from Spark and Vodafone (the data providers).
+    - Spark supplies input data in the form of hourly device counts by SA2, split by segment
+    - Vodafone supplies input data as anonymised cellphone locations at a cell-tower level
+    - Data Ventures processes the Vodafone input data to create an aggregated device count dataset in the same form as the Spark data
-    - The data providers use methods supplied by Data Ventures to process their cellphone location data into aggregated device counts.
+    - Spark uses the methods defined by Data Ventures to process their cellphone location data into aggregated device counts
+- For both input datasets, the aggregated device counts are created as follows:
     - Devices are assigned to an SA2 area based on the signal strength to nearby cell towers.
     - Non-cellphone devices (e.g., Internet of Things devices) are excluded from the device counts.
-- If a device is not observed for a given hour, the data providers impute the location based on the device location in the following or preceding hours.
-At nighttime, a lot more devices get imputed as less people are using their phones or have their phones on.
+    - If a device is not observed for a given hour, its location is imputed based on the device location in the following or preceding hours.
+At nighttime, a lot more devices get imputed as fewer people are using their phones or have their phones on.
     - The data providers classify devices as international, domestic, or local using a combination of SIM card and location information.
         - If the device has an international SIM card, it is classed as an international device.
         - To separate domestic from local devices, a home region (RTO area) is assigned to each device with an NZ SIM card.
 The home region is based on the most common nighttime location over the previous 14 days.
         - Domestic devices are those outside their home RTO area.
         - Local devices are those in their home RTO area.
-- We combine the counts from the two providers.
+- Data Ventures combines the device counts from the two providers.
 - We then convert the device counts to population counts by applying a weight.
 The weighting process accounts for people without phones and people with several phones.
     - We use supplementary datasets to inform the weights, including data about how many people are entering and leaving the country.
-- To ensure privacy, we randomly round numbers to base three and suppress counts below ten.
+- To protect confidentiality, we randomly round population counts to base three.

 ## Version information
 Our current version is 6.0.0, which was implemented in late April 2021.